LuxGrey/ThePredictionBruteForce/README.md

 * it is allowed to move to fields that have already been visited before

 At this point the test starts.
-The viewer is told to make a single once, placing them on one of two possible fields.
+The viewer is told to make a single move, placing them on one of two possible fields.
 The narrator then removes the starting field, so that it is no longer a selectable option.
 The game then continues for several more cycles.
-During each cycle, the viewers are prompted to move their finger a specific number of times, after which one of the fields that are still available is removed.
+During each cycle, the viewer is prompted to move their finger a specific number of times, after which one of the fields that are still available is removed.
 This will eventually end with only 1 field being left.

-The claim made by the narrator here is that, no matter which choices the viewers make, as long as they play by the established rules, he can reliably predict which fields are **not** selected at the end of each cycle when he decides to remove one of them.
+The claim made by the narrator here is that, no matter which choices the viewer makes, as long as they play by the established rules, he can reliably predict which fields are **not** selected at the end of each cycle when he decides to remove one of them.
-The end result is expected to be that all viewers should end up on that last remaining field.
+The end result is expected to be that the viewer should end up on that last remaining field.

 ## So what is being proven or disproven here and why?
 I was motivated to write this because I checked the comments on the newer of the two videos,